ORIGINAL DRAFT

 DAD: Here we go champ!

 SFX: Little baby making fun noises.
+Buckles clasping in a car seat.

 DAD: Everybody else buckled?